YizhakTime/CSCI490/README.md

 I want users to be able to use their phone to take live video of objects (road signs, bathroom signs, food) and be able to get the translation in the language of their choice.
 Potentially, I want to create a system so they can store translations, after taking live video, into flashcards so they can study later on.

 My project will use Yolov8 along with Google Translate API to detect images in real-time and translate them in different languages to help users develop their fluency in their target language.
-My goal will be to deploy and have it working on Flutter, but I am testing (as a backup) in desktop.
+My goal will be to deploy and have it working on Flutter, but I am testing (as a backup) in my desktop.